ruslo/hunter/docs/creating-new/create/cmake.rst

 .. warning::

   Usually there is no need to set build type explicitly.
-If package doesn't work with default ``Debug`` + ``Release`` it means something wrong with package itself.
+If package does not work with default ``Debug`` + ``Release`` it means something wrong with package itself.